 Part of this goal is a presentation.
 In order for the data your business generates to be useful, you need to have an effective way of tracking, comparing, and analyzing it.

-When it comes to dashboards, it’s all about intuitive design.
+When it comes to business intelligence dashboard best practices, it’s all about intuitive design.
 What a product manager understands when she looks at a chart could be wildly disparate from what the CEO takes away from the same image.
 So much of this depends on a person’s data-interpretation skills, familiarity, and background.